5 from 2 votes

 • Yogurt, the main ingredient in kadhi, is rich in probiotics that promote gut health and digestion.

-• Gram flour used in the kadhi is a good source of protein and fibre, making this dish filling and nutritious.
+• Gram flour used in the kadhi is a good source of protein and fiber, making this dish filling and nutritious.

 • Lentils used in the kachori filling provide a healthy dose of plant-based protein and essential nutrients.